-Cloudflare users on our Business Plan are able to cache anonymous page views when using Magneto using our Bypass Cache on Cookie functionality.
+Cloudflare Business and Enterprise plan customers are able to cache anonymous page views when using Magneto using our Bypass Cache on Cookie functionality.
 This allows for static HTML to be cached at our edge, with no need for it to be regenerated from request to request.

 Before someone logs into the the Magento admin panel or adds something to their shopping cart, the page view is anonymous and it may be possible to cache those requests so that Magento on your origin server doesn't need to constantly regenerate the HTML.

 Before starting - be sure to ensure that Cloudflare is set to respect Cache-Control headers from Magento instead of overriding them with Cloudflare default values.
 In order to set the "Respect Existing Headers" option, visit the Caching tab in the Cloudflare Dashboard:

 Scroll down the page to find the "Browser Cache Expiration" option, and select the "Respect Existing Headers" value:

 With this in place, we can go ahead and set the necessary Page Rules to cache anonymous page visits.
 In order to do this we need to head to the Page Rules section in the Cloudflare dashboard:

 Next we can go ahead and click the "Create Page Rule" to set-up static HTML caching on our site.
 The first step is to actually set the Page Rule to match our WordPress installation path, if your site is at https://www.example.com, the rule would be https://www.example.com.
 In my case, I have installed WordPress on https://junade.com, so my Page Rule should match https://junade.com/*.